-- Record your score as normal.
-Designate the appropriate penalty for reviews. - b.
-Communicate your score to the announcer.
+a.
+Record your score as normal.
+Designate the appropriate penalty for reviews.

+b.
+Communicate your score to the announcer. i.e., 74R

 3 pt.
-5 pt. a
+5 pt. а

 - c.
 Review the major penalty only; 3 or 5 points as designated. - d.
 Use the judge casebook, if necessary, to aid your decision. - e.
 Complete the reviews and make the class complete before moving to the next class.